Djokovic reaches ATP Finals semis by thrashing Rublev

 Djokovic, thanks to successive straight-sets victories, has wrapped up top spot in the Green Group.

+"I served well (and) that helped tremendously," Djokovic said.
+"I wanted to put him out of his comfort zone, taking away the time and mix up the pace.
+It was a great performance overall."

-Norway's Casper Ruud plays British alternate Cameron Norrie later in the day.
+Norway's Casper Ruud overcame British alternate Cameron Norrie 1-6, 6-3, 6-4 in the night match to keep alive his chances of reaching the last four.

 The 34-year-old Djokovic is looking to cap off a remarkable year which saw him only just miss out on completing a calendar Grand Slam with defeat by Daniil Medvedev in the US Open final.